vibha-h/Movwe/README.md

     - When viewing a movie's details or on the lobby page, add movies to a lobby's movie list
 - Rank moives
     - Order the list of movies in a specific lobby by preference
+- (Not included for DEV 3) Create custom movie
-- TODO User Profiles & Statistics
+- (Not included for DEV 3) User Profiles & Statistics

 ### Create Account